 - Introduction and General Topics: Language learning, Travelling, Everyday life at university- Academic: University subjects, Courses and course contents, Specialisations, Terminology- Professional: Details of intended exchange, Career opportunities, Current research projects and studies

-The test generally takes a maximum of 2.5 hours, depending on how many students are taking it.
+The test generally takes up to 2.5 hours, depending on how many students are taking it.

-Students who can provide documentation of one of the following language certificates do not have to take the DAAD test and can submit a copy of their certificate together with their application.
+Students who can provide documentation of one of the following language certificates (not older than two years) do not have to take the DAAD test and can submit a copy of their certificate together with their application.